MooersLab/MooersLab/README.md

 - [Neovim configuration file](https://github.com/MooersLab/neovim-init-file)
 - [qvim](https://github.com/MooersLab/qvim) Quiz about Vim commands to improve your recall of the commands after a break from using Vim.

-## Voice computing
+##
-Voice computing can be divided into three activities:
+ can be divided into three activities:

 - speech-to-text (dictation)
 - speech-to-commands